shovontanvir/gitlearning/readme.md

-# creating conflict and merge errors
+# creating new conflict and merge errors
 # a new line